ajbax-cmd/Interpretable-Brain-Tumor-Detection/README.md

-# Case-Based Interpretability in Medical Imaging: A Hybrid Approach Using Convolutional Neural Networks and Vector Libraries
+# Interpretable AI for Medical Object Detection: A Post-Hoc Approach with YOLOv8 and FAISS

 ## Table of contents
 * [Overview](#overview)